Parental Leave Information

-We recognise that sometimes family commitments may make it difficult to meet work responsibilities.
-We offer a range of benefits to help you with your family responsibilities.
+We recognise that family commitments can sometimes make it difficult to meet work responsibilities.
+We offer flexibility and a range of benefits to help you with your family responsibilities.

 We offer paid or unpaid leave for the birth (or adoption or fostering) of a child.
 This is on top of Australian government entitlements.
 Eligibility requirements apply.
 Full details are outlined in the UON Parental Leave Booklet.